Coffeelot/cw-crafting/readme.md

 ```
 > Note: The example above has ALL the cration types, which obviously might not be optimal.
 Use one or more, to fit your needs.

+Now you got a new table!
+To fill it with items all you need to do is add `"tables = {'kitchen'}"`  to your recipes.
+You can see examples of these in the Recipes object.
+If you check the Recipes at the top they have comments explaining the different fields

 ## Creating recipes
 As of the new update, we no longer provide the base QB recipies (since so many people refuse to read instructions and update them to fit their server before reporting errors).
 The recipies have also been updated to be more aligned to make them more easier to manage.